Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Experimental Results

-The \texttt{SIGN} model was chosen for the \rac{} framework and used in the rest of the experiments.
-Figure \ref{img:confidence_timestamp} shows the average testing accuracy and its corresponding normalized confidence values from \eqref{eq:confidence_measure} of the commitment predictions at each time step for the DA-FRAC and the LAC.
+Among the GNN-based models, the \texttt{SIGN} model was chosen for the rest of the experiments.
+Figure~\ref{img:confidence_timestamp} shows the average testing accuracy and its corresponding normalized confidence values from Eq.~\eqref{eq:confidence_measure} of the commitment predictions at each time step for the DA-FRAC and the LAC.
 Recall that the numbers of time steps for the DA-FRAC and the LAC are 24 and 12.
 For the LAC, the accuracy of the predictions decreases as the time step increases.
 This comes from the fact that the LAC is run over a rolling horizon during operations.
 Earlier steps have more must-run commitments and more accurate forecasts.
 For the DA-FRAC, each instance predicts the next day, the forecasts for each hour are more consistent, and fewer must-run commitments are imposed.
 In this case, the accuracy is consistent within the range between $0.95$ and $0.99$.
 Interestingly, in both cases, the confidence value is high and in agreement with the accuracy.
-For instance, in LAC, the average confidence value at the time of step 12 is significantly lower than other steps, which is indicative of less accurate results.
+For instance, in LAC, the average confidence value at step 12 is significantly lower than other steps, which is indicative of less accurate results.
 This is confirmed by the accuracy results.
-Note, however, that the confidence value is obtained without relying on the ground truth.
+Note that the confidence value is obtained without relying on the ground truth.